msolimann2cs/Skin-Disease-Diagnosis/README.md

  -  'skin_condition':  This folder includes the codes for training the skin condition model and for batch predicting images.

+ -  'augmantation.py': General purpose code for augmanting images to add in our datasets.

+ -  'server':  This folder includes the code the server module that needs to be running for the application.

  -  'chatbot':  This folder includes the code the chatbot module.

- -  'augmantation.py': General purpose code for augmanting images to add in our datasets.
+ -  'application':  This folder includes the code the flutter application.

 <br>